sjhuang26/thinking-system/README.md

 - ```AB&A```
 - ```AB&B```

+### Portals: procedure (a general skill of cue labelling)

+The portal procedure is defined as a cycle (repeated several times) in a steady **"temporal ping-pong"** rhythm.

+- **CORRECT-INCORRECT** binary of attention.
+  - Label the cue you should pay **attention** to as CORRECT.
+Label the other cue as INCORRECT.
+  - Notice how the INCORRECT cue is unambiguously **anti-attention**.
+- From the CORRECT cue, find another random associated detail to point out: this is **"snowballing"** from less detail to more cumulative detail.
+  - (detail possibilities: locations of particular lines, shades of color, any associated memory, style of the room, time of day, etc.)
+- Switch the CORRECT and INCORRECT cue around.

+There are two **detail hierarchies** being proliferated at once.
+This is **dual pressure**.

+### Attention-related interferences

-The following attention-related interferences are stressed.
+The following interferences are stressed.

 - paying attention to a cue vs. paying attention to the details hierarchically encoded within the cue
 - correct vs. incorrect (in particular, better managing any symbolic reasoning involved).
 - not directly specifying which object is Correct versus Incorrect until the last milliseconds and seeing how fast your brain can pay attention / react
 - Cue#1 vs. Cue#2

-How does this tie into cognitive maps?
+### How does this tie into cognitive maps?

 - A, B, and X are all episodic memories and also members of the **cognitive map**.
 - Crowd A of neurons continues to talk to Crowd B and Crowd X resulting in very strong combinatorial interactions.